skylight-hq/dibbs-landing/README.md

 ### pre-commit hook

 This project uses `lefthook` to trigger linting fixes on commit.
-As part of the local development setup install [lefthook](https://lefthook.dev/installation/index.html) in yout local and run below command at the root:
+As part of the local development setup install [lefthook](https://lefthook.dev/installation/index.html) in your local and run below command at the root:

 `lefthook install`